History

 site image

-Albert Ferver died August 5, 1985 in his sleep at his condo in Ft.
+Albert Ferver died on August 5, 1985 in his sleep at his condo in Ft.
 Myers, Fl at the age of 83.

 In 1998, Robert E. Peters died from cancer at the age of 67.